etwatanabe/url-shortener/README.md

 - Shorten any valid URL to a short code.
 - Redirect from a short code to the original URL.
+- Authenticated user support: each user can manage their own URLs.
+- URL click count.
-- View API documentation via Swagger.
+- Full API documentation via Swagger.
 - Docker Compose for easy local development.

 ## Getting Started